pingcap/docs/dev/tidb-in-kubernetes/deploy/gcp-gke.md

 The Terraform module in TiDB typically combines the following sub-modules:

-- `tidb-operator`: provisions the [Kubernetes Control Plane](https://kubernetes.io/docs/concepts/#kubernetes-control-plane) for TiDB clusters
+- `tidb-operator`: provisions the [Kubernetes Control Plane](https://kubernetes.io/docs/concepts/#kubernetes-control-plane) and TiDB Operator for TiDB clusters
 - `tidb-cluster`: creates the resource pool in the target Kubernetes cluster and deploys the TiDB cluster
 - A `vpc` module, a `bastion` module, and a `project-credentials` module: dedicated to TiDB clusters on GKE